Students will engage with the stories of the Bible and the Christian faith through Godly Play.

 The band serves as the fall marching band and as a spring concert band.

-This course is designed for students who want to have a deeper understanding of how western music functions.
+This course is designed for students who plan to pursue a music major or minor at the collegiate level.

 This course concentrates on stimulating creative and abstract thinking through drawing and painting.